John Chilembwe: Aftermath of the uprising

 Most of Chilembwe's leading followers and some other participants in the rising were executed after summary trials under martial law shortly after it failed.
 The total number of those killed is unclear, because extrajudicial killings were carried out by European members of the Nyasaland Volunteer Reserve.
 The government also shut down Chilembwe's Providence Industrial Mission.
 The PIM remained inactive until 1926, when it reopened under the leadership of former student Daniel Sharpe Malekebu.

 A Commission of Enquiry into Chilembwe's uprising was appointed and, at its hearings in June 1915, the European planters blamed missionary activities while European missionaries emphasised the dangers of the teaching and preaching by independent African churches like those led by Chilembwe.
 Several Africans who gave evidence complained about the treatment of workers on estates, but were largely ignored.
 The official enquiry needed to find causes for the rising and it blamed Chilembwe for his mixture of political and religious teaching, but also the unsatisfactory conditions on the A L Bruce Estates and the unduly harsh regime of W. J. Livingstone.
 The enquiry heard that the conditions imposed on the A L Bruce Estates were illegal and oppressive, including paying workers poorly or in kind (not in cash), demanding excessive labour from tenants or not recording the work they did, and whipping and beating both workers and tenants.
 The abuses were confirmed by Magomero workers and tenants questioned by the Commission in 1915.

 Livingstone alone was blamed for these unsatisfactory conditions, and the resident director of the A L Bruce Estates, Alexander Livingstone Bruce, who had absolute control over estate policy and considered that educated Africans had no place in colonial society, escaped censure.
 The concept that the only appropriate relationship between Europeans and Africans was that of master and servant was at the heart of colonial society, led by the landowners.
-This concept may have been what Chilembwe aimed to fight against with his schools and self-help schemes, and ultimately why he turned to violent action, although see also for an alternate viewpoint.
+This concept may have been what Chilembwe aimed to fight against with his schools and self-help schemes, and ultimately why he turned to violent action.
+Although, there is the view that it was personal stresses and his own situation that led Chilembwe to the uprising.